ElsaLopez133/edhoc-formal-analysis-charlie/models/README.md

 models/
 │
 ├── lake-edhoc-ra.spthy             # Main SAPIC+ specification
-├── lake-edhoc-ra-fix.spthy         # SAPIC+ specification with the proposed mitigation for the discovered attack ├── LAKEPropertiesPSK.splib         # Lemmas for SAPIC+, attestation lemmas with explanations for formalization and events └──  Headers.splib                   # Optional attacker-capability flags, select different methods
+├── LAKEPropertiesPSK.splib         # Lemmas for SAPIC+, attestation lemmas with explanations for formalization and events └──  Headers.splib                   # Optional attacker-capability flags, select different methods
 ```